ddev/ddev.com/src/content/blog/working-with-vite-in-ddev.md

 See [DDEV Installation: Codespaces](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/#github-codespaces) for more information.

-### NodeJS integration
+### NodeJS / headless projects

 Andy Blum wrote the awesome article [Node.js Development with DDEV](https://www.lullabot.com/articles/nodejs-development-ddev) which explains proxying requests to the correct ports of NodeJS projects running in the web container.
+He is using the NodeJS CMS Keystone in combination with SvelteKit (NodeJS framework) for the frontend in his tutorial - all in one DDEV project.

-This enables use cases like running a classic PHP backend with a NodeJS hosted frontend (on another subdomain of the DDEV project), it's especially great for headless CMS projects.
+This approach also enables use cases like running a classic PHP backend in combination with a NodeJS hosted frontend (on another subdomain of the same DDEV project).
+It's especially great for headless CMS projects.

-There is also an article on velir.com: [How to Run Headless Drupal and NextJS on DDEV](https://www.velir.com/ideas/2024/05/13/how-to-run-headless-drupal-and-nextjs-on-ddev)
+There is an article on velir.com: [How to Run Headless Drupal and NextJS on DDEV](https://www.velir.com/ideas/2024/05/13/how-to-run-headless-drupal-and-nextjs-on-ddev).
+And here is a [demo repository](https://github.com/mandrasch/ddev-laravel-breeze-sveltekit) for Laravel Breeze (PHP) and SvelteKit (NodeJS) within one DDEV project (monorepo).

+But you can also use a separate DDEV project for frontend - and another one for backend of course.
+See [communication between DDEV projects](https://ddev.readthedocs.io/en/stable/users/usage/faq/#communicate-via-https).

 ### DDEV addons